 Tanzania is the second African country (after Morocco) I have visited.
-I knew nothing about the country before I just was so keen to visit Africa again!
+I knew nothing about the country before I just was soooo keen to visit Africa again!
 The flights from London to Tanzania were the cheapest ones for the period I was looking for so with no second thoughts I booked them!
 And after that?
 I started looking online for things to do, where to go and blah blah blah and I realised that almost everything was focused on Zanzibar, Kilimanjaro and safaris!
 Fair enough!
-As always an individualist, I decided to visit Zanzibar (as it was quite close to the airport) and some other “random” villages – this is an other story!
-A bit disappointed about the info I came across I decided to write a post for other travellers who wonder what else Tanzania has to offer beyond the beaten path, I decided to write for the 5 lesser known things I admired / enjoyed / got surprised in Tanzania!
+As always an individualist, I decided to visit Zanzibar (as it was quite close to the landing airport) and some other “random” villages – but this is an other story!
+A bit disappointed about the info I came across I decided to write a post for other travellers who wonder as well what else Tanzania has to offer beyond the beaten path, safari, Serengeti and Kilimanjaro so let’s talk about the 5 lesser known things I admired / enjoyed / got surprised in Tanzania!